-Safe food storage means keeping out bugs and rodents, eliminating heat damage, and preventing rust from destroying your bulk food storage containers.
-It is very important to consider these possible problems when deciding where and how to store your food supplies.
+Safe food storage means keeping out bugs and rodents, eliminating heat damage, and preventing rust from destroying your bulk food storage containers and still be able to eat that food in 25 years.

 Where is the best place to store your food to keep it cool?
 Since heat rises, a basement or cellar will keep it much cooler than keeping it on a top floor or in an attic.
 You can also put it underneath beds, or on closet floors.
 Other suggestions: place boxes of #10 cans on their side behind a couch or create side tables or night stands by placing a table top and a decorative cloth over the bulk food storage buckets.